 Also check out our travel guide about the best areas to stay in Hong Kong.

-If you're looking for a cheap hotel in Hong Kong, then book Tuve Hotel.
+If you're looking for a cheap hotel in Hong Kong, then book Page 148 Hotel.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Hong Kong.

 If you're looking for a great hostel in Hong Kong, then you should check out Ashoka Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Hong Kong.